Nigger: Cultural use

 The use of nigger in older literature has become controversial because of the word's modern meaning as a racist insult.
 One of the most enduring controversies has been the word's use in Mark Twain's novel Adventures of Huckleberry Finn (1885).
 Huckleberry Finn was the fifth most challenged book during the 1990s, according to the American Library Association.
-The novel is written from the point of view, and largely in the language, of an uneducated white boy, who is drifting down the Mississippi River on a raft with an adult escaped slave, Jim.
+The novel is written from the point of view of, and largely in the language of, an uneducated white boy, who is drifting down the Mississippi River on a raft with an adult escaped slave named Jim.
 The word "nigger" is used (mostly about Jim) over 200 times.
-Twain's advocates note that the novel is composed in then-contemporary vernacular usage, not racist stereotype, because Jim, the black man, is a sympathetic character.
+Twain's advocates note that the novel is composed in then-contemporary vernacular usage, not racist stereotype, because Jim, the Black man, is a sympathetic character.

 In 2011, a new edition published by NewSouth Books replaced the word nigger with slave and also removed the word injun.
 The change was spearheaded by Twain scholar Alan Gribben in the hope of "countering the 'pre-emptive censorship that results from the book's being removed from school curricula over language concerns.
 The changes sparked outrage from critics Elon James, Alexandra Petri and Chris Meadows.

-In his 1999 memoir All Souls, Irish-American Michael Patrick MacDonald describes how many white residents of the Old Colony Housing Project in South Boston used this meaning to degrade the people considered to be of lower status, whether white or black.
+In his 1999 memoir All Souls, Irish-American Michael Patrick MacDonald describes how many white residents of the Old Colony Housing Project in South Boston used this meaning to degrade the people considered to be of lower status, whether white or Black.

 Of course, no one considered himself a nigger.
 It was always something you called someone who could be considered anything less than you.
-I soon found out there were a few black families living in Old Colony.
-They'd lived there for years and everyone said that they were okay, that they weren't niggers but just black.
-It felt good to all of us to not be as bad as the hopeless people in D Street or, God forbid, the ones in Columbia Point, who were both black and niggers.
+I soon found out there were a few [B]lack families living in Old Colony.
+They'd lived there for years and everyone said that they were okay, that they weren't niggers but just [B]lack.
+It felt good to all of us to not be as bad as the hopeless people in D Street or, God forbid, the ones in Columbia Point, who were both [B]lack and niggers.
 But now I was jealous of the kids in Old Harbor Project down the road, which seemed like a step up from Old Colony...